 Selection to Choose From

 When you buy your prenatal vitamins over the counter you can get whatever you want and you are in control.
-You can select the gummy variety if those are easier to handle.
+You can get gummy prenatal vitamins if those are easier to handle.
 You can choose vegan or organic vitamins.
 Over the counter vitamins come in whatever quantity you prefer and you can reorder as often as you like.
 You will see that over the counter the options are endless.
 Some vitamins you take twice a day.
 For some people, that may be easier to digest.
 For others this becomes a nuisance and the once a day formulations are easier to remember.

 Price of Prenatal Vitamins

 Price is important.
 Even though each pill may only cost less than a dollar, when you add it up it can be expensive.
 Consider that you may be taking prenatal vitamins for years.
 You begin prenatal 3 months before ttc, then while ttc, for 9 months of pregnancy and then up to a year while breastfeeding.
 You can see how the cost can quickly add up.
 Sometimes the price comes out cheaper with a prescription.
 Many insurance companies will cover a portion (or all) of the cost of your prenatal vitamins.
 You may want to call your insurance company and find out which prenatal vitamins they cover and what you would have to pay.

 On the other hand, if you decide to take over the counter vitamins you can search online to find the cheapest price for what you want.
 You also don’t need to pay to see a doctor.
 That will save you co-pays.
 However, it is important to see a doctor or midwife for your preconception visit.
 So you will likely need to make a visit anyway.